 What BBCM did not report were the first post-Antonescu laws to restore property, the so-called Pătrăşcanu Laws, which resulted in returning only a small proportion of stolen Jewish property and ignored the fact that many Romanian beneficiaries of the race laws had quickly sold stolen goods.
 The communists, keen to entrench their power, “chose to disregard their own promises and proclamations about restoring Jewish property and began to defend the many Romanians who had taken it.”

-If, in the first years after August 1944, the Jewish community in Romania – now Europe’s largest at some 353,000 – set about trying to re-establish itself under the leadership of William Filderman, the odds were against its success.
+If, in the first years after August 1944, the Jewish community in Romania – now Europe’s largest at some 353,000 – set about trying to re-establish itself under the leadership of Wilhelm Filderman, the odds were against its success.
 It was a traumatised and impoverished community, heavily dependent on charity, especially from the Joint; despite formal legislation, it continued to meet hostility and, furthermore, its activities were monitored and increasingly controlled by the state.
-On 4 March 1949 the Council of Ministers finally banned outside charities (including the Joint, ORT and OSE) from operating in Romania, and shortly afterwards the community was formally cast as the Federation of Jewish Communities (Federaţia Comunităţilor Evreieşti) and placed under the charge of the Communist Party and the Ministry of Cults (Ministerul Cultelor).
+On 4 March 1949 the Council of Ministers finally banned Jewish charities (including the American Jewish Joint Distribution Committee, the Organization for Rehabilitation through Training and Organizaţia de Sănătate, the Jewish Health Organization) from operating in Romania, and shortly afterwards the community was formally cast as the Federation of Jewish Communities (Federaţia Comunităţilor Evreieşti) and placed under the charge of the Communist Party and the Ministry of Cults (Ministerul Cultelor).

 Thus, by the late 1940s, a new way of life was taking shape in Romania for Jews and non-Jews alike.
 The discrepancy between what the communists preached and what they actually did or permitted to happen was only hinted at in the BBCM reports.
 One example is from a speech delivered by Pătrăşcanu to a group of intellectuals in December 1945: